WVFB supports efforts by state schools, institutions, agencies and other entities to purchase and use locally grown and produced agriculture products.

-West Virginia Farm Bureau opposes the use of fertilizers and nitrates for snow and ice removal.
+West Virginia Farm Bureau opposes the use of fertilizers and nitrates for snow and ice.

 West Virginia Farm Bureau recommends that the federal government appropriate funds for control of erosion problems created by dams and locks.
 We recommend that feasibility and environmental studies be completed before the water level of a pool is raised or lowered; and that farmers who suffer damage because of the higher water tables shall be compensated for damages including payment for land that is rendered useless by high water tables or by stream bank erosion.

-We recommend that no-wake zones be created along small streams navigable to pleasure boats due to increased water levels created by the new locks and dams.
+We recommend that no-wake zones be created along small streams navigable to pleasure boats due to increased water levels created by the new or existing locks and dams.

 West Virginia Farm Bureau recommends the Division of Highways and landowners be exempt from regulations and environmental impact statements when repairing roads, bridges and streams damaged by natural disasters.